 Summary:

-The city of Maupin, Oregon is home to two schools: Maupin Elementary School and South Wasco County High School, both part of the South Wasco County School District 1.
-These schools serve a diverse student population, with a significant percentage of economically disadvantaged students.
+The city of Maupin, Oregon is home to two schools: South Wasco County Middle/High School and South Wasco County Elementary School, both part of the South Wasco County School District 1.
+These schools serve a student population facing significant socioeconomic challenges, with very high rates of free and reduced-price lunch recipients.

 Thank you for your feedback!